openrndr/openrndr-guide/docs/extensions/camera2D.markdown

 This extension allows the user to easily pan, rotate and scale the view using a mouse.

-* For panning click and drag with the left mouse button.
+* For panning, click and drag with the left mouse button.
 * For scaling, use the mouse wheel.
 * For rotating, click and drag with the right mouse button.